Stav-Kr/Stav-Kr/README.md

 ### Hi there 👋
-I am a physics graduate working as a Data Sciencist in the biotech industry.
+I am a physics graduate working as a Data Scientist in the biotech industry.
 In this github account I store mostly personal projects and university work.

 #### Languages & Tools: